anentropic/apigraph/docs/reference/openapi-extensions.rst

 =====================  =================================  ===========
 Field Name             Type                               Description
 =====================  =================================  ===========
 chainId                ``string``                         The chain-id to which this Backlink object belongs.
-If not present then the Backlink implicitly belongs to the ``default`` chain-id. responseRef            ``string``                         A `JSON Reference`_ identifying a specific Response in the target Operation. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. operationRef           ``string``                         A `JSON Reference`_ identifying a specific Operation. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. operationId            ``string``                         Name identifying a specific Operation in the current document. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. response               ``string``                         Name identifying to a specific response in the otherwise specified Operation. **REQUIRED** if either ``operationRef`` or ``operationId`` are used and mutally exclusive of ``responseRef`` field. parameters             Map[``string``, {expression}]      A mapping of parameter names (from the backlink's parent operation) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBodyParameters  Map[{JSON Pointer}, {expression}]  A mapping of `JSON Pointers`_ (identifying values in the backlink's parent Operation's request body) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink.
+If not present then the Backlink implicitly belongs to the ``null`` chain-id. responseRef            ``string``                         A `JSON Reference`_ identifying a specific Response in the target Operation. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. operationRef           ``string``                         A `JSON Reference`_ identifying a specific Operation. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. operationId            ``string``                         Name identifying a specific Operation in the current document. **One of** ``responseRef`` or ``operationRef`` or ``operationId`` is **REQUIRED**. response               ``string``                         Name identifying to a specific response in the otherwise specified Operation. **REQUIRED** if either ``operationRef`` or ``operationId`` are used and mutally exclusive of ``responseRef`` field. parameters             Map[``string``, {expression}]      A mapping of parameter names (from the backlink's parent operation) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBodyParameters  Map[{JSON Pointer}, {expression}]  A mapping of `JSON Pointers`_ (identifying values in the backlink's parent Operation's request body) to `runtime expressions`_ to extract a value from the upstream Response which is the target of this backlink. requestBody            {expression}                       A `runtime expression`_ to extract a value from the upstream Response it and use as the request body of the current Operation. description	           ``string``                         A description of the link. `CommonMark syntax`_ MAY be used for rich text representation. server	               `Server Object`_                   A server object to be used by the target operation.
 =====================  =================================  ===========

+The ``chainId`` field serves the same purpose for backlinks as the `x-apigraph-chainId`_ extension field does for forward-pointing links. **IMPORTANT NOTE:** if there are multiple backlinks from the same Operation and having the same ``chainId`` (which will be ``null`` if not specified) then they are all considered *required prerequisites* to that Operation, when traversing that particular chain with Apigraph.

 The ``requestBodyParameters`` field serves the same purpose for backlinks as the `x-apigraph-requestBodyParameters`_ extension field does for forward-pointing links.

-The ``chainId`` field serves the same purpose for backlinks as the `x-apigraph-chainId`_ extension field does for forward-pointing links. **IMPORTANT NOTE:** if there are multiple backlinks from the same Operation and having the same ``chainId`` (which will be ``default`` if not specified) then they are all considered *required prerequisites* to that Operation, when traversing that particular chain with Apigraph.
+The ``requestBody`` field serves the same purpose for backlinks as the existing one for `Link Object`_.

+``description`` and ``server`` are also as per `Link Object`_.

 **Complete Example**